All Guides About Start Here

-Most founders don't think about exits until they're burned out or get an unsolicited offer.
-Here's everything you need to know before that day comes — valuation, timing, marketplaces, and what buyers actually care about.
+Most founders don't think about selling until they're burned out or someone makes them an offer out of the blue.
+Here's what you need to know before that day comes — how the sale price is set, when to sell, where to list, and what buyers actually care about.

 QUICK ANSWER

-Most micro SaaS businesses sell for 2–4x ARR at under $50K ARR, rising to 4–6x ARR above $100K ARR with low churn.
+Most small subscription software businesses sell for 2–4 years of yearly subscription income when they make under $50K a year, rising to 4–6 years of income above $100K a year if the cancellation rate is low.
 The best time to sell is right after a growth milestone.
-The three most-used marketplaces are Acquire.com, Flippa, and FE International.
+The three most-used marketplaces are Acquire.com, Flippa, and Empire Flippers.

 💰

-The exit market for small SaaS has matured.
-Acquire.com alone has facilitated over 10,000 acquisitions.
-A product at $3K MRR — that would have been unsellable in 2018 — now regularly sells for $70K–$120K.
-Buyers range from solo investors to small private equity roll-ups hunting profitable micro products.
+The market for selling small subscription software has grown up.
+Acquire.com alone has handled over 10,000 sales.
+A product earning $3K a month in subscriptions — which couldn't have been sold in 2018 — now regularly sells for $70K–$120K.
+Buyers range from individuals investing their savings to small investment groups buying up profitable little products.

 How Much Is Your Micro SaaS Worth?